 The weather changed drastically too, 100 degree heat one day, and rain and snow the next.
 Cous Cous and I felt strong though, and we were comfortably doing 30 miles a day.

-But then covid came in, our hike ended suddenly, after coming into town and reading about all of the deaths and lockdowns.
+Upon nearing Flagstaff, we heard the news and it wasn’t good.
+Our hike ended suddenly, after coming into town and reading about all of the deaths and lockdowns.
 It truly felt like the world was ending.